 When buying a new car, used car, or any motor vehicle, most drivers strive to get the best deal and value for their money.
+You may ask yourself: how much do extended warranties cost?
 By securing the very best deal possible, it gives you better assurance about the after-sale services you may be in store for and the extent to which your coverage, if any will apply.
 This is the reason why many car dealerships have started to offer customers the option of purchasing an extended auto warranty for any vehicle sold.
 But how much will this dealership warranty cost you?
 And a better question would be: What is the average cost of an extended car warranty?

 While we cannot speak for every dealer across the nation, it is a well-known fact that any warranty purchased from a dealer will result in higher prices and stricter rules and regulations than purchasing from a direct-to-consumer aftermarket warranty provider.